adtzlr/felupe/README.md

 where `[all]` installs all optional dependencies.
 By default, FElupe does not require `numba` and `sparse`.
 In order to make use of all features of FElupe, it is suggested to install all optional dependencies.

 # Hello, FElupe!
 A quarter model of a solid cube with hyperelastic material behavior is subjected to a uniaxial elongation applied at a clamped end-face.
 This involves the creation of a mesh, a region and a displacement field.
-Furthermore, boundary conditions are created.
+Furthermore, the boundary conditions are created by a template for a uniaxial loadcase.
 The material behavior is defined through a Neo-Hookean material formulation.
-By assembling both linear and bilinear forms the force residual vector and the tangent stiffness matrix are evaluated.
-Finally, the linear solution of the incremental displacements are calculated (the iterative Newton-Rhapson procedure is not shown here).
+By assembling both linear and bilinear forms, the internal force vector and the tangent stiffness matrix are generated.
+Finally, the linear solution of the incremental displacements is calculated (the iterative Newton-Rhapson procedure is not shown here).
 For more details, have a look at the documentation.

 ```python
 import felupe as fe